NOTE: The proposed work that may be exempt from a building permit may require permits or approvals from other divisions within Yakima County.

 4. Water tanks supported directly upon grade if the capacity does not exceed 5,000 gallons and the ratio of height to diameter or width does not exceed 2 to 1.

-5. Sidewalks, platforms, decks without roof covers, ramps and driveways not more than 30 inches above adjacent grade and not over any basement or story below.
+5. Sidewalks, platforms, decks without roof covers, rafters only are permitted (i.e. pergola), ramps and driveways not more than 30 inches above adjacent grade at any point.

 6. Painting, papering, tiling, carpeting, cabinets, counter tops, and similar finish work.